Warriors RC

 Warriors Rugby Club Helsinki or Warriors RC or WRC is a Finnish rugby club in Helsinki.
 The club was founded in 2001, when rugby as a sport was played by only a few individuals in Finland.
 During the first years, the club had players and members from more than 20 different countries.

-Warriors was the first club in Finland to establish a ladies rugby team, and has won four ladies XV Championships.
-Today WRC is one of the most successful rugby clubs in Finland, has won many Finnish championships, and since 2008 always finished the men's XV's season in the top 2.
-WRC also fields several national team players.
+Warriors was the first club in Finland to establish a women's rugby team, and has won four women's XV Championships.
+Today WRC is one of the most successful rugby clubs in Finland, has won many Finnish championships, and since 2007 always finished the men's XV's season in the top 2 (except 2017).
+In 2024, Warriors men won their historic10th Finnish XV Championship title.
+WRC also fields several national team players, and is the club with most licensed players in Finnish Rugby (as of 9/2024).

+Warriors RC can be considered a pioneer in Finnish junior rugby, and is the first club to offer rugby for all age groups, from 3 years to adult level.
+As of 2023, half of the signed up U18 players in Finland are licensed to Warriors.

 Current teams

 Warriors are currently fielding the following teams: